Applicants to an AU MBA program must have:

 Upon acceptance to the program, students must pay the required non-refundable admission fee.

-Applicants holding a bachelor degree in business (e.g. Bachelor of Commerce, Bachelor of Management, or Bachelor of Business Administration) from an accredited university may be admitted into the Accelerated Admission Route in the MBA program, with the discretion of the MBA Admissions Committee.
+Applicants holding a bachelor degree in business (e.g. Bachelor of Commerce, Bachelor of Management, or Bachelor of Business Administration) from an accredited post-secondary institution may be admitted into the Accelerated Admission Route in the MBA program, with the discretion of the MBA Admissions Committee.
 An applicant admitted through this route will be considered to have completed Phase 1 of the MBA program but will not be eligible for the Post-Baccalaureate Diploma of Management (PBDM).

-To be eligible for the Accelerated Admission Route, the applicant must have obtained an overall GPA of 3.0 in the presenting bachelor of business degree and the degree must have been obtained in the previous ten (10) years.
+To be eligible for the Accelerated Admission Route, the applicant must have obtained an overall GPA of 3.0 in the final 60 credits in the presenting bachelor of business degree and the degree must have been obtained in the previous ten (10) years.
 At the discretion of the MBA Admissions Committee, applicants with a bachelor degree in business that is more than ten (10) years old may be admitted through the Accelerated Admission Route but may be required to take one or more Phase 1 and/or Phase 2 core courses in addition to the regular Accelerated Admission Route courses.

 Applicants applying under the Accelerated Admission Route will pay the transfer credit fee to have their transcripts reviewed for acceptability to the admission route.